SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 SFA.DAS.*.Queries
 SFA.DAS.*.Queries.UnitTests
 ```
+Try to organise your queries in individual folders.
+Each folder should contain:
+* Your query handler.
+* Your query request type.
+* Your query response type.

 ##### Web projects
 Web projects are used for applications that have a web-based user interface.
 These projects typically follow the MVC pattern.